Zendesk Marketplace

 Customize for phased rollout (optional)

 Edit the trigger to add conditions like tag contains [test-ai] to limit the agent to a subset of tickets during rollout.
+Keep the trigger inactive if you don't want the agent replying publicly or posting internal notes yet.

 Internal note mode — nullifying loop fix: Replace "set ticket status to solved" with "add tag: flint-answered".
 Then add nullifying condition "ticket tags contain none of: flint-answered".
 This prevents the agent from replying to the same ticket multiple times.